Un-mixing Test-time Adaptation under Heterogeneous Data Streams: Un-mixing TTA under Mixed Distribution Shifts: A Fourier Perspective

 \section{Un-mixing TTA under Mixed Distribution Shifts: A Fourier Perspective}

-While Test-Time Adaptation (TTA) methods perform well under single-type shifts, they degrade under mixed distribution shifts that are ubiquitous in real-world deployment.
+While Test-Time Adaptation (TTA) methods perform well under single-type shifts, they degrade under mixed distribution shifts that are ubiquitous in real-world deployment (see Fig.~\ref{fig:tta_problem}~(b)).
 To address this, we advocate a paradigm of \textit{proactive distribution management}: before any parameter update, we resolve heterogeneity by decomposing the input stream in frequency space.
 Our key insight is that different distributions leave distinct spectral footprints, which can be utilized to disentangle the hetergenous data stream.
-As shown in Fig.\ref{fig:high_freq_effect} (b-c), high-frequency components naturally separate different domain shifts, in contrast to the substantial overlap observed in the sample features from a pre-trained model.
+As shown in Fig.~\ref{fig:high_freq_effect}, high-frequency components naturally separate different domain shifts, in contrast to the substantial overlap observed in the latent sample features from a pre-trained model.
 This proactive step transforms an ill-posed, entangled adaptation problem into a set of well-conditioned homogeneous subproblems.

 Take TBN~\cite{nado2020evaluating} as an example.
-In its original form, TBN computes statistical information from the entire target batch and directly replaces the source parameters for online adaptation.
-While effective under single-domain shifts, this whole-batch strategy produces biased statistics under mixed-domain shifts, leading to suboptimal adaptation (Fig.~\ref{fig:comparedClassVisual}(a)).
+In its original centralized version, TBN computes statistical information using the whole target batch and directly replaces the source values for online adaptation.
+While effective under single-domain shifts, this whole-batch, homogeneous strategy produces biased statistics under mixed domain shifts, leading to suboptimal adaptation (see Fig.~\ref{fig:comparedClassVisual}~(a)).
 In contrast, our decentralized approach first applies high-frequency clustering to partition the batch into locally homogeneous clusters.
-BN statistics are then computed within each cluster, enabling localized adaptation that can effectively prevent cross-domain contamination.
-As shown in Fig.~\ref{fig:comparedClassVisual}(b), this decentralized strategy yields tighter within-class cohesion and sharper between-class boundaries than centralized adaptation.
+Batch normalization statistics are then computed within each cluster, enabling localized adaptation that can effectively prevent cross-domain contamination.
+Therefore, this decentralized strategy can reduce the error rate by a notable 4.27\% and yields tighter within-class cohesion along with sharper between-class boundaries compared to centralized adaptation (see Fig.~\ref{fig:comparedClassVisual}~(b)).